blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 iii.
 Mahilluhu as Sadooq/Ja’ed al Hadeeth/Salih al Hadeeth/Shaykh al Hadeeth
 1. Mastery is less than previous
 d.
 Observations:
 i.
-He used “Summa” to indicate lower level ii.
+He used "Summa" to indicate lower level ii.
 He used terminologies of Imam Abi Hatim at different levels iii.
 He did fused categories of 3rd and 4th level into one
 e.
 Levels of Jarh (From worst to least weak)